 Trying To Do Overcomplicated Jobs

 Home improvements can take many different forms some are quite simple while others will be much more complicated like painting for example which somehow requires the help of an interior painter.
-If you aren’t confident that you know how to properly do the job don’t do it!
+If you aren’t confident that you know how to properly do the job, don’t do it!
 Not all home improvements need to be carried out by you, after all!